matthewstokeley/elemental/README.md

 ## Elements
-Methods for handling `DOM` elements.
+`elements` contains a couple of methods for handling `DOM` elements.
 This library was meant as a very lightweight replacement for `jQuery`, hat tip to `zepto` and other `jQuery` replacement libraries.

 The scope of this library covers two different concerns.